-K6.3.5.1R Where the candidate is prevented, by ill-health or good cause accepted by the faculty research degrees committee, from making progress with the research, the registration may be suspended normally for not more than one year at a time

-Registration may be suspended if the student experiences external circumstances, including certificated illness, which prevent him/her from working.
+- K6.3.5.1R Where the candidate is prevented, by ill-health or good cause accepted by the faculty research degrees committee, from making progress with the research, the registration may be suspended normally for not more than one year at a time. - K6.3.5.2P Registration may be suspended if the student experiences external circumstances, including certificated illnesses, which prevent him/her from working.
 Any application to the faculty research degrees committee for suspension of registration must be supported by appropriate evidence.
 The research degrees committee shall consider whether it is likely that the student will be able to complete the work after the period of suspension.
-The faculty research degrees management committee shall notify the director of studies and the student of any period of suspension approved and of the revised timetable for the progression examination and final assessment and explain what rights the student has during the period of suspension.
+The faculty research degrees management committee shall notify the director of studies and the student of any period of suspension approved and of the revised timetable for the progression examination and final assessment and explain what rights the student has during the period of suspension (see also F17.14.4P).